ironhack-labs/lab-javascript-basic-algorithms/README.md

 ### Iteration #7: Count repetition

-Declare a function named `howManyTimes` that will take in an array of words as the first argument, and a word to search for as the second argument.
+Declare a function named `howManyTimes` that will take in an array of words as the first argument and a word to search for as the second argument.
 The function will return the number of times that word appears in the array.

 You can use the following array to test your solution: